SANSA-Stack/SANSA-Stack/sansa-ml/README.md

 # SANSA ML Readme
-The SANSA ML stack is currently under major Refactoring.
+The SANSA ML stack is currently under major refactoring.
 It steers to a support of Scala 2.12 and Spark 3.
 The functionalities are covered by Scala unit tests and are documented within Scaladoc.
 The Readme provides
 * Code snippets as usage description of currently available modules